adarshp/adarsh.cc/Curriculum-Vitae/submitted_grants.typ

 #emph[
 - Grants are ordered in reverse chronological order based on the date of submission.
-- For federal grants, total, direct, and indirect funding amounts have been provided.
+- Total, direct, and indirect funding amounts have been provided.
 The indirect funding amount is obtained by subtracting the direct funding amount from the full funding amount.